Vacuum Lifting Capacity is Reduced As Altitude Increases

 ANVER Vacuum lifter capacities are normally based on 24″Hg (22″Hg for foam seals) at sea level per ANSI specifications with a safety factor of two (2) in the horizontal (flat), and four (4) in the vertical (upright).
 Vertical Load Capacity is half of the listed Horizontal Load Capacities above.
 Rated Load Capacities are estimated; actual capacity will vary based on the load surface and the level of vacuum.
 Temperature and Humidity can affect these results.

-The table blow indicates vacuum pump performance at various altitudes.
+The table below indicates vacuum pump performance at various altitudes.
 The values provided are to be considered static estimations for reference only.

 Vacuum Gauge Reading When Read at Altitude